jhetherly/EnglishSpeechUpsampler/README.md

 ## Requirements and Dependencies

-The following packages are required and the version numbers that have been tested are given for reference.
+The following packages are required (the version numbers that have been tested are given for reference):

 * Python 2.7 or 3.6
 * Tensorflow 1.0.1